Take a stroll through the enchanting alleys of Taipa Village.

 Tin Hau Temple & Pek Tai Temple

-The Temple of Tin Hau is the oldest temple of Taipa, built in 1785 during the Qian Long Reign.
-Built in 1844, Pek Tai Temple is one of the large-scale temples in Taipa.
+Built in 1785 during the Qian Long Reign, The Temple of Tin Hau is the oldest temple of Taipa, and built in 1844, Pek Tai Temple is one of the large-scale temples in Taipa.
 It’s dedicated to Pek Tai, Va Kuong, Goddess Kam Fa and Wealth God.
 Admission is free to both.

 Tin Hau Temple, Rua Gov Tamagmin Barborsa, Macau